-The county medical examiner is required by law to make inquiry into the cause and manner of death of any individual meeting the criteria outlined in Iowa Code section 331.802(3) and make a report of this to the state medical examiner, the county attorney where the incident occurred and/or any law enforcement agency having jurisdiction.
+The county medical examiner is required by law to make inquiry into the cause and manner of death of any individual meeting the criteria outlined in Iowa Code section 331.802(3) and make a report of this to the state medical examiner, the county attorney where the incident occurred, and/or any law enforcement agency having jurisdiction.

-The county medical examiner shall make a determination as to the most probable cause and manner of death, and issue the death certificate for those deaths within their jurisdiction as outlined by the statute.
+The county medical examiner shall make a determination as to the most probable cause and manner of death and issue the death certificate for those deaths within their jurisdiction as outlined by statute.

-The county medical examiner will determine if an autopsy is needed, and will make a written request.
+The county medical examiner will determine if an autopsy is needed, complete an investigation form, and notify the state medical examiner's office for arrangements to complete a medicolegal autopsy.